spikers/physicsconstants/Utterances.md

 GetConstant What is Avogadro's Number

 GetConstant Tell me {Constant}
+GetConstant Tell me the {Constant}
 GetConstant Give me {Constant}
+GetConstant Give me the {Constant}
 GetConstant What is {Constant}
 GetConstant What is the {Constant}
 GetConstant How much is {Constant}
 GetConstant How much is a {Constant}
 GetConstant How much is an {Constant}
+GetConstant How much is the {Constant}
 GetConstant How big is {Constant}
 GetConstant How big is a {Constant}
 GetConstant How big is an {Constant}
+GetConstant How big is the {Constant}
 GetConsatnt How long is {Constant}
-GetConsatnt How long is a {Constant}
+GetConstant How long is a {Constant}
-GetConsatnt How long is an {Constant}
+GetConstant How long is an {Constant}
+GetConstant How long is the {Constant}
 GetConstant What is the constant of {Constant}

 Samples:
-What is the Boltzmann Constant
+What is the Avogadro Constant
-What is Avogadro's Constant
 How big is Planck Mass
+Give me the speed of light
+Tell me the gas constant

 Slots: